-Side dishes, appetisers and desserts are a BBQ host’s secret weapon.
-Simple to prepare ahead of time and easily loaded up with fresh fruit and veg, they’re a cost effective way of making sure your guests get their fill.
+Side dishes and appetisers are a host’s secret weapon.
+Simple to prepare ahead of time and easily loaded up with fresh fruit and veggies, they’re a cost effective way of making sure your guests get their fill.

 We’ve compiled a quick cheat sheet of simple, tasty dishes, packed with flavour to give you some extra inspiration.